 Within a cryptocurrency network, only “miners'' can confirm transactions by solving a cryptographic puzzle: first by taking transactions, second by marking them as legitimate and third by spreading them across the network.
 Afterward, every node of the network adds it to its database.
 Once the transaction is confirmed, it becomes unforgeable and irreversible, and a miner receives a reward, plus the transaction fee.

 As aforementioned, the first blockchain-based cryptocurrency was Bitcoin, which continues as the world’s most popular and most valuable.
 However, today there are thousands of other cryptocurrencies, with various functions and specifications.
 Some of these are simply clones of Bitcoin, while others are new currencies that were built from zero.
-Today there are over 18.6 million Bitcoins in circulation, with a total market value of around $724 billion (using current market prices).
+As of February 2025, there are approximately 19.82 million Bitcoins in circulation, with a total market capitalization of around $1.935 trillion.

 Some of the competing cryptocurrencies established because of Bitcoin’s success, known as “altcoins,” include Litecoin, Peercoin and Namecoin, as well as Ethereum, Cardano and EOS.
-Today, the aggregate value of all the cryptocurrencies in existence is north of $2.48 trillion, with Bitcoin representing more than 30% of that value.
+As of early 2025, the total market capitalization of all cryptocurrencies is approximately $3.18 trillion, with Bitcoin accounting for about 60% of that value.

-Cryptocurrencies not only have changed the world’s expectations surrounding money and financial assets, they have also continued to evolve in their own space since the first Bitcoin block was mined in 2009.
+Cryptocurrencies have not only changed the world’s expectations surrounding money and financial assets, but they have also continued to evolve in their own space since the first Bitcoin block was mined in 2009.
 Since then, thousands of unique cryptocurrencies have burst forth.
 Of these, Bitcoin remains the most popular.
-In fact, a recent survey found that 8% of Americans have invested in a cryptocurrency, and 5.2% of that 8% chose Bitcoin.
+As of October 2022, approximately 17% of U.S. adults have invested in, traded, or used cryptocurrency, a figure that had remained stable since 2021.
+Among these cryptocurrency users, a significant portion have invested in Bitcoin, though exact percentages vary across studies.
+For instance, a 2024 report found that up to 40% of American adults own crypto, up from prior findings.

 Bitcoin flurry aside, another widely admired cryptocurrency is Ethereum.
 This cryptocurrency uses a blockchain that is similar to Bitcoin’s, but has a totally different currency.
 Ethereum’s currency is called Ether.
 Like Bitcoin, it is managed by an open network of users.